-Figure 31: Compare analysis results dialog.
+Figure 32: Compare analysis results dialog.

-- 3. Now use the checkboxes to select the samples to compare.
-To find specific samples, use the Filter and search options available in the headers of the table.
-It is possible to select as many samples as necessary for the comparison.
-How many samples are selected is available in the text directly above the table. - 4.
-Once all the samples to compare are selected, click Start. - 5.
+as many samples as necessary for the comparison.
+How many samples are selected is available in the text directly above the table.

+- 4. Once all the samples to compare are selected, click Start. - 5.
 A new entry will be displayed in the Comparison Reports table.
 It will proceed through the states "In Progress", followed by "Failed" or "Done" when the comparison analysis is completed. - 6.
 Click on the comparison name hyperlink to open the comparison report in a new tab, or use the Open button to the lower right of the table.

-A comparison report contains the following:
+The compare analysis results report contains the following:

-Overview.
-Overview information about the comparison, and QC statistics for sequencing and read mapping of each sample.
-It is a combination of the Input data and Secondary analysis summary sections of the sample reports.
+- Overview.
+Overview information about the comparison, and tables listing QC statistics for sequencing, secondary analysis and, when applicable, unique molecular indexing for each sample. - Coverage.

-Gene coverage.
 An overview table is shown with a row for each gene showing statistics across all compared samples.
 For analysis workflows with both raw and UMI read coverage information, an overview table is displayed for both.
-When a row is selected, a table is displayed below containing a row for each sample showing coverage at the same thresholds as in the sample reports.
+When a row is selected, a table is displayed below containing a row for each sample showing coverage at the same thresholds as in the sample reports. - Reported variants, Ready for review variants and All variants.

-Variants.
 A variant summary is shown as a table.
 Each row describes a specific variant statistics across all compared samples.
-Metrics include only the samples where the variant occur, except for the column "Freq std dev" for which a frequency of zero is included for samples in which the variant was not detected.
+Metrics include only the samples where the variant occur, except for the column "Freq std dev\" for which a frequency of zero is included for samples in which the variant was not detected.
+The All variants table includes an additional status column indicating whether a variant originally was reported as part of "Reported variants" or "Ready for review variants".
 Click on a row to open an additional table below the variants overview table.
 This table displays the variant annotations from the sample analysis reports for the selected variant in each sample.

-CNVs.
+- CNVs.
 If the analysis workflow reports on CNVs, an overview table is shown with statistics of detected CNVs across all compared samples.
-When a row is selected, a table is displayed below, showing the statistics for each separate sample.
+When a row is selected, a table is displayed below, showing the statistics for each separate sample. - Fusions.

-Fusions.
 If the analysis workflow reports on Fusions, an overview table is shown with statistics of detected fusions across all compared samples.
 When a row is selected, a table is displayed below, showing the statistics for each separate sample.